IntroSDE/introsde/lab04/README.md

 **Introduction to Service Design and Engineering | University of Trento | [Webpage](https://sites.google.com/site/introsdeunitn/lab-sessions/lab-session-4 "Permalink to LAB04: Mapping XML to/from Objects")**

 To facilitate the lives of programmers around the world (at least for some), a long time ago we humans created object-oriented programming.
 But how do we go from objects to serialized representations of them in XML or JSON?
 And viceversa?.
-In this session, we will be mapping XML/JSON from and to Objects.
+In this module, we will be mapping XML/JSON from and to Objects.
 What we covered up to here is also the base-ground we need before we start implementing actual services.

 ## Slides &amp; Code